Transitioning towards a circular business

 We need to adapt our own processes and ways of working to transitioning towards a circular business, and the IKEA value chain is part of a bigger system where significant change needs to take place.
 We will take the lead and join forces with others through advocacy, collaboration, and business partnership, and share knowledge and experience to advance the transitioning towards the circular economy.
-We collaborate and focus on long-term commitments and relationships with suppliers, business partners, NGOs, communities around the world, and engage together with our customers to accelerate the transitioning from linear to a circular economy.
+We collaborate and focus on long-term commitments and relationships with suppliers, business partners, NGOs, and communities around the world, and engage together with our customers to accelerate the transitioning from linear to a circular economy.

 - IKEA products are designed from the very beginning to be reused, repaired, refurbished and recycled, achieving an average circular fulfilment score across our entire product range of 90%, with at least half of our products scoring 100%.